• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-I’ve been on a baking kick lately and maybe that’s because of the situation we find ourselves in these days… spending more time at home because of the pandemic.
-What’s not to love about baking and these beautiful Oil-Free Blueberry Scones?
-To quote my husband, Charles, “There are some terrible scones in the world but these are awesome!”
+I’ve been on a baking kick lately and just had to share these delicious oil-free blueberry scones with you.
+To quote my husband, Charles, “There are some terrible scones in the world, but these are awesome!”

-However, plant-based, vegan baking comes with some challenges.
-We’ll be leaving out eggs, oil, butter, and even vegan butter in this oil-free blueberry scone recipe.
+Plant-based, vegan baking comes with some challenges.
+There are no eggs, oil, butter, and even vegan butter in this oil-free blueberry scone recipe.
 So, how do we keep them moist?
 Well, almond flour to the rescue.
-Since almonds naturally have a fair amount of fat, they help the scones stay moist.
+Since almonds naturally have fat, they help the scones stay moist.
 The blueberries help, as well.
 But scones are on the dryer side anyway.
-In fact, I’ll bet if you cut them smaller and double bake these, they’d be very similar to biscotti.
+In fact, I’ll bet if you cut them smaller and double-bake these, they’d be very similar to biscotti.
 Yum.

 Blueberry Scones

-When making the batter, you’ll probably want to mix the ingredients with your hands because it is so dry.
-The dry batter makes it easy to work with and mold into any shape you desire.
-I have made these into round scones and also wedges.
-It’s your preference but for this recipe, I’m suggesting wedges.
+You’ll probably want to mix the ingredients with your hands when making the batter because it is so dry.
+However, this makes it easy to work with and mold into any shape you desire.
+I’ve made these into round scones and also wedges.
+It’s your preference, but I suggest wedges for this recipe.

 Blueberry Scones